bitswired/rustgpt/templates/articles/intro/body.md

 Just a simple test to render markdown articles to build a simple blogging system on a website.

+If you want to learn more about the process and thoughts behind building RustGPT check out this [blog article](https://www.bitswired.com/en/blog/post/rustgpt-journey-rust-htmx-web-dev)

 ## Section 1

 This is section 1.